GNOME/gtk/docs/reference/gtk/migrating-3to4.md

 GtkAboutDialog now directly derives from GtkWindow, the GtkDialog API can no longer be used on it.

+### Adapt to GtkTreeView and GtkIconView tooltip context changes

+The getter functions for retrieving the data from #GtkTreeView and #GtkIconView inside a #GtkWidget::query-tooltip signal do not take the pointer coordinates as inout arguments any more, but as normal in ones.

+See: gtk_tree_view_get_tooltip_context(), gtk_icon_view_get_tooltip_context()

 ## Changes to consider after the switch

 GTK 4 has a number of new features that you may want to take